Here’s what this article covers:

 Halal Investments with Cowrywise

 The above investment options come at really high prices, and they are also hard to acquire–premium deals.
 Thankfully, with the help of fund managers, that manage halal mutual funds you can gain from these investments.
-Currently, we have three of such fund on Cowrywise:
+Currently, we have four of such funds on Cowrywise:

 How to set up a Halal Investment plan